Calendar

 MISSION: “We rejoice in God’s gift of music by dedicating ourselves to the quality performance of sacred music in a concert setting.”

 WHO WE ARE: Soli Deo Gloria is an auditioned San Francisco Bay Area community choir dedicated to the performance of masterworks of the sacred repertoire in a concert setting.
 The choir’s membership is drawn from six Bay Area counties.
-Founded in 1976, SDG sang until 1999 under the name Bay Area Lutheran Chorale and has been conducted by Allen H Simon since 1991.
+Founded in 1976, SDG performed under the name Bay Area Lutheran Chorale until 1999 and was conducted by Allen H. Simon from 1991 to 2024.
+As of 2024, Julia Morris has begun her tenure as the artistic director.

 AUDITIONS: Auditioning singers are welcome to Soli Deo Gloria for a probationary trimester.
 The artistic director will advise you at the end of the trimester whether you have been accepted as a returning member and/or counsel you on steps you must take to be accepted as a returning member.